joarreola/ETAMessages/README.md

     - Reduce step increments to 0.0005 when will jump over destination.
     - Update location record every 2 sec (vs. 1).
     - Reduce step increments to 0.00025 when will jump over destination.
+    - Add a remote paramater to startMobilitySimulator() to note the simulation is for the remote location.
+Also update user's location struct fields.
+Set mobilitySimulatorEnabled to false when stopping simulation.

   - MessagesViewController.swift